MikeynJerry/ece517/Final Project/README.md

 - Run `python play.py` to start a game

-- Run `python play.py -p DQNAgent` to run a game using our agent
+- Run `python play.py -p ImageDQNAgent` to run a game using our agent

-- Run `python play.py -p DQNAgent -l smallGrid -n <# episodes> -x <# training episodes> -f -q` to run a lot of games
+- Run `python play.py -p ImageDQNAgent -l smallGrid -n <# episodes> -x <# training episodes> -f -q` to run a lot of games
   - `-l` chooses the layout and should be one of `{smallGrid, mediumGrid, mediumClassic}`
   - `-n` is the number of total episodes to run
   - `-x` is the number of episodes to run that are solely for training (no output is provided for these)